jsmith2021Brandeis/jsmith2021Brandeis.github.io/index.md

 As a passionate software developer, I strive to create innovative technology solutions, and I love applying my skills and knowledge to solve problems.

-As a Musician, I love jamming with my friends on multiple instruments.
-As a Jew, I feel a deep spiritual connection to my community
+As a Jew, I feel a deep spiritual connection to my community, especially through music.